The State of Spend

-Proxima’s recent research ‘The State of Spend 2020’ conducted with the Cebr (Center for Economic and Business Research) shows that whether you look at the Fortune 500 or the FTSE 350, external supplier costs make up a huge proportion of both total spend and revenue, dwarfing labor costs.
+Proxima’s recent research ‘The State of Spend’ conducted with the Cebr (Center for Economic and Business Research) finds that whether you look at the Fortune 500 or the FTSE 350, external supplier costs make up a huge proportion of both total spend and revenue, dwarfing labor costs.
 This has two major implications.

-Firstly, it means that supplier spend optimization oﬀers a major source of potential cost savings – and as our research shows is much more eﬀective in boosting EBITDA than job cuts.
+Firstly, it means that supplier spend optimization oﬀers a major source of potential cost savings – and as our research demonstrates, is much more eﬀective in boosting EBITDA compared with job cuts.

 Secondly, it is also a reminder to C-Suite executives of the pivotal role suppliers play in their businesses.
 Selected and managed effectively they add huge value to companies, performing functions that businesses cannot do as well themselves.

 At a time when many businesses are shrinking or looking to variabilize their cost base, our research indicates that job cuts will deliver less impact proportionately than optimizing supplier costs.